kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 #### Memo

-Arbitrary data can be added to a transfer operation using the `memo` parameter, a UTF-8 string with 21 bytes dedicated to developer use.
-Developers are free to enter any information that is useful to them, for instance, to specify an order number.
+Arbitrary data that can be added to a transfer operation using the `memo` parameter may contain a UTF-8 string up to 21 bytes in length.
+A typical usage is to include an order number that a service can use to verify the payment.

-If you have properly configured your Kin SDK, your `appId` will be automatically added to the memo field and will not count against your 21-byte allocation.
+The value of `appID` is automatically added to the transaction memo.
+This is required for the Kin Developer Program and in the future for KRE calculations.

 ###### Snippet: Add memo to transaction